 What Is the Difference Between Low and High Bay Lights?

-Typically, High Bay Lights apply to any large area with a ceiling height greater than 20 ft.
-In return, Low Bay Fixtures are used in large rooms with a ceiling height between 12 and 20 feet.
+Typically, high bay lights are applicable in any large area with a ceiling height greater than 20 feet.
+In contrast, low bay fixtures are for large rooms with a ceiling height between 12 and 20 feet.
+This is because of the wattage, lumen, and beam angle differences between the two.

 Low Bay Lights